sparkflows/sparkflows-docs/docs/installation/python-install-macos.rst

 Install Other Packages
 ----------------------

-Install the required packages:
+Install the required python packages for Fire Insights:

    * pip install -r requirements.txt

-requirements.txt file is available in the insallation directory of fire insights.
+requirements.txt file is available in the installation directory of Fire Insights.

 * fire-x.y.x/dist/fire/requirements.txt